fbpx Download Search Left Arrow Right Arrow Down Arrow Close Play Button Facebook Instagram linkedin Icon Cloud 1 Icon Cloud

 For the Fitzroy North community battery, YEF worked with a team of engineers from CitiPower (the network distributor), Pixii (the battery supplier), and Ventia (the installer), to ensure safe installation of the battery.

-Community batteries provide storage just as EV charging stations do.
 They can help suburbs to become ‘EV-ready’ and this is likely to be a key consideration for future community battery rollouts.
-YEF is investigating the addition of a co-located EV charger for another community battery (link to CH1 page) slated for installation at Collingwood Leisure Centre, as part of Round 2 of the Victorian Government’s Neighbourhood Battery Initiative.
+YEF is investigating the addition of a co-located EV charger for another community battery slated for installation at Collingwood Leisure Centre, as part of Round 2 of the Victorian Government’s Neighbourhood Battery Initiative.

 The battery selected for the Fitzroy North community battery, the Pixii PowerShaper, is by far the most sustainable battery model from a lifecycle analysis point of view out of more than a dozen options evaluated through an exhaustive assessment and evaluation process.
 The battery module manufacturers, Polarium, are the first in the world to announce manufacturing of battery modules made with 100% renewable energy, and up to 95% of the physical materials used in the PowerShaper are recyclable.
 Read more about the battery selection.